novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 # Advanced configuration

-Besides parametrized builds, the plugin supports a couple of advanced usages, especially for Android.
+The plugin supports a number of advanced behaviours.
+For example, it can be used to consume properties from various external sources, fallbacks can be configured in case a given source doesn't have a certain property, properties can be used in Android builds as `buildConfigField` and `resValue`.

 ## Table of contents
  * Different property sources